kriskuiper/weekly-nerd-1920/src/things/think-before-you-build.md

 ---
-layout: "default"
+layout: "thing"
 title: "Think before you build"
+excerpt: "You should always think before you start coding on a feature.
+It will help you on the long run."
 tags: post
 ---

-# Think before you build
 You should think before you build